 Combining Latin’s Not So Tough with their corresponding Hey Andrew, Teach Me Some Greek is an excellent way to add Greek and Latin roots homeschool curriculum to your child’s education.

-Check out their full kit here.
+Check out their complete kit here.

 Linney’s Latin Class